Nanqiang01/Nanqiang01.github.io/_pages/about.md

 ![decription](https://img.shields.io/badge/Language-R-blue)
 ![decription](https://img.shields.io/badge/Language-C++-red)

-I graduated from the CUFE, majoring in Math, and will soon be studying as a MF Fintech track student at the SAIF, SJTU.
+I graduated from the CUFE, majoring in Math, and will soon be studying as a MF Fintech track student at the SAIF, SJTU(graduating in 2026).

+I am interested in derivatives, fintech, quantitative investing and machine learning.